jchip/safesh/notes/command-permission-design.md

 ## Overview

-SafeShell uses a simple, upfront permission model where commands are validated at declaration time via `init()`, not at execution time.
+SafeShell uses a simple, upfront permission model where commands are validated at declaration time via `initCmds()`, not at execution time.

 ## Key Principles